ionide/Forge/README.md

 	Changing guid to bb3d79ee-318d-435f-8807-54b2585b057c
 	Done!

+## Files within a project

 ### Adding a file to a project

 	fix file add [fileName]

 Adds a file to the current folder and project.
 If more than one project file exists in the current directory you will be prompted which project you wish to add the file to.

+### Removing a file from a project

+	fix file remove [fileName]

+Removes a file from the current folder and project.
+If more than one project file exists in the current directory you will be prompted which project you wish to remove the file from.

 ### Installing